Teredell/FCC/ES6/ES6 README.md

 lesson 17: I solved this one to be the exact same as the help on my own!
 It can be done, just need to read thoroughly.
 We learned about backticks ` <--these and using ${variables}

 lesson 18: Well i can't believe i'm saying it, but in a weird way the lesson name says it all.
 It's a very concise way using ES6 to make objects.
+I should probably expand this one a little.

+lesson 19: This lesson introduced the **this** keyword without any explaination.
+In addition i feel like it also just dropped in that objects can have funtions within them (maybe im tired and already knew that).
+Now we can make those function shorter and more concise with ES6 style, removing the word function basically.